pkstaz/openshift-ai-3-workshop/03-expose-model-using-maas.md

 ```bash
 oc get authpolicy gateway-auth-policy -n openshift-ingress -o jsonpath='{.spec.targetRef}' | jq .
 ```

+**Note:** If you see conflicts when applying the MaaS deployment in Step 3, this is expected.
+The MaaS deployment may try to modify the `gateway-auth-policy`, but we need to keep it pointing to `openshift-ai-inference` only.
+The `--force-conflicts` flag in Step 3 handles this, and this step (Step 4) ensures the final configuration is correct.

 ## Step 5: Adjust Audience Policy for maas-api-auth-policy